celldra/EZCad/EzCadSync/README.md

 # EZCadSync
 A companion FiveM script that assists with syncing player states and permissions with the EZCad FOSS FiveM CAD.

+> This also came with a copy of my own basic commands library, Gallagher Commands.
+Yes I like Oasis.

 ## Editing

 Edit it, open `ezcadsync.sln` in Visual Studio or Rider (if you're fancy 😎)